labdmitriy/inside_airbnb_london/README.md

     - File with repository description
 - .gitignore
     - File with ignored files/directories

+## Notes
+Table of Contents links are not working on GitHub repository directly, they can be used after cloning repository locally or displaying Jupyter notebook via [Jupyter NBViewer service](https://nbviewer.jupyter.org/github/labdmitriy/inside_airbnb_london/blob/master/Inside_Airbnb_London.ipynb)

 ## License
 This project is licensed under the terms of the MIT license